ids-s1-21/project-The_Code_Ninjas/proposal/proposal.md

 dollar, Euro, British pound, Japanese yen, Chinese yuan).
 Each row represents a country at a specific time (year-month-date).

+The Big Mac prices are from McDonald’s, and the exchange rates are from Thomson Reuters.
+The GDP per person data is from the IMF World Economic Outlook reports.

 ## 2. Data

 ## 3. Data analysis plan